Humber Premier League: History

 Barton Town joined the league when it was formed in 2000 but only stayed for one season before they joined the Central Midlands Football League the following season.
 Barton's Reserves team joined the league's first division for the 2017–18 season.

 Cleethorpes Town had a three-season stint in the Humber Premier League, from 2006 to 2009–10.
 In their first season, they won promotion from the first division after finishing 3rd and after two further seasons, playing in the Premier Division, they decided to rejoin the Lincolnshire Football League for the 2010–11 season.
 They have since gone on to play in the Northern Counties East League and gained promotion to the Northern Premier League.

 On 26 March 2020, the FA made the decision to abandon the 2019–20 season, due to the COVID-19 pandemic, for all leagues at Step 7 and below of the English football league system, meaning that any remaining fixtures of the season would not be played and all games and prior results that season would be expunged.

 At the end of the 2021-22 season, it was confirmed that Beverley Town had been successful in their application to join the Northern Counties East League.
 Beverley finished in 2nd position in that season and as a result, were promoted to NCEL division one.

+At the AGM for the 2023-24 season, it was decided that Division One would be merged with the Premier Division of the East Riding County League, thereby creating a feeder division for the Humber Premier League and the arrangement sees the HPL operating with just one division of 16 teams.